 For specific vaccine information statements, please click here to go to the CDC site.

 Hamilton County Public Health does not stock vaccines for international travel.
-There are two local vendors that do.
+There is one local vendor that does.
 They are:

 Passport Health at 513-891-3093 or http://www.passporthealthusa.com/locations/oh/cincinnati/152/